 I am a Physics Ph.D student at Georgia State University working in Dr. Mukesh Dhamala's neurophysics research group.
 I believe that discoveries made about the human brain from a fundamental physics perspective can help us gain insights about ourselves and our subjective experience that are grounded in rigorous evidence based methodology.
 Furthermore, I think that by gaining a better understanding of ourselves from the perspective of neurophysics ultimately helps us to better understand our relationship with nature and the cosmos we all call home.

 My current research focuses on perceptual decision making in humans.
-I am primarily interested in studying phenomena that are characterized by transitions and/or interplay between conscious and unconscious states.
-Examples include but are not limited to perceptual decision making, hallucinations, habit formation, moments of insight, and sleep.
+Primarily, I am interested in topics that are characterized by phenenomena that have clear transitions and/or interplay between conscious and unconscious states.
+Examples include but are not limited to:

 Outside of research, I enjoy spending my time going for walks, playing video games, travelling, and engaging in many other hobbies and interests.